Doxycycline: Adverse effects

-Adverse effects are similar to those of other members of the tetracycline antibiotic group.
+Adverse effects of doxycycline are similar to those of other members of the tetracycline antibiotic group.
 Doxycycline can cause gastrointestinal upset.
-Oral doxycycline can cause pill esophagitis, particularly when it is swallowed without adequate fluid, or by persons with difficulty swallowing or impaired mobility.
+Oral doxycycline can cause pill esophagitis, particularly when it is swallowed without adequate fluid, or by persons with difficulty swallowing or reduced gastrointestinal motility.
 Doxycycline is less likely than other antibiotic drugs to cause Clostridioides difficile colitis.

-An erythematous rash in sun-exposed parts of the body has been reported to occur in 7.3–21.2% of persons taking doxycycline as prophylaxis against malaria.
-One study examined the tolerability of various malaria prophylactic regimens and found doxycycline did not cause a significantly higher percentage of all skin events (photosensitivity not specified) when compared with other antimalarials.
+An erythematous (red) rash in sun-exposed parts of the body has been reported to occur in 7.3–21.2% of persons taking doxycycline as prophylaxis against malaria.
 The rash resolves upon discontinuation of the drug.
+One study examined the tolerability of various malaria prophylactic regimens and found doxycycline did not cause a significantly higher percentage of skin events (such as rash, itching, or photosensitivity) when compared with other antimalarials.

-Unlike some other members of the tetracycline group, it may be used in those with renal impairment.
+Unlike some other members of the tetracycline group, doxycycline may be used in those with renal impairment, because it is primarily excreted via the feces rather than the kidneys, and does not accumulate to toxic levels when kidney function is reduced.

 Doxycycline use has been associated with increased risk of inflammatory bowel disease.
 In one large retrospective study, patients who were prescribed doxycycline for their acne had a 2.25-fold greater risk of developing Crohn's disease.

 Interactions

-Previously, doxycycline was believed to impair the effectiveness of many types of hormonal contraception due to CYP450 induction.
+Previously, doxycycline was believed to impair the effectiveness of many types of hormonal contraception due to induction of CYP450 enzymes (a family of liver enzymes that break down drugs, potentially accelerating the metabolism of hormonal contraceptives).
 Research has shown no significant loss of effectiveness in oral contraceptives while using most tetracycline antibiotics (including doxycycline), although many physicians still recommend the use of barrier contraception for people taking the drug to prevent unwanted pregnancy.

 Pharmacology

 Pharmacodynamics

 Doxycycline, like other tetracycline antibiotics, is bacteriostatic.
-It works by preventing bacteria from reproducing by inhibiting protein synthesis.
+The drug works by preventing bacteria from reproducing, inhibiting protein synthesis.

-Doxycycline is highly lipophilic, so it can easily enter cells, meaning the drug is easily absorbed after oral administration and has a large volume of distribution.
-It can also be re-absorbed in the renal tubules and gastrointestinal tract due to its high lipophilicity, giving it a long elimination half-life.
-It is also prevented from accumulating in the kidneys of patients with kidney failure due to the compensatory excretion in faeces.
-Doxycycline–metal ion complexes are unstable at acidic pH, therefore more doxycycline enters the duodenum for absorption than the earlier tetracycline compounds.
-In addition, food has less effect on the absorption of doxycycline than on the absorption of earlier drugs, with doxycycline serum concentrations being reduced by about 20% by test meals compared with 50% for tetracycline.
+Doxycycline is highly lipophilic, so it can easily enter cells, meaning the drug is readily absorbed and has a large volume of distribution (it distributes widely throughout body tissues rather than remaining in the blood).
+The drug can also be re-absorbed in the renal tubules and gastrointestinal tract due to its high lipophilicity, giving it a long elimination half-life.
+In patients with kidney failure, doxycycline does not accumulate to toxic levels because the body compensates by increasing excretion through the feces.
+Doxycycline-metal ion complexes are unstable in acidic conditions, therefore more doxycycline enters the duodenum for absorption than older tetracycline compounds such as tetracycline and oxytetracycline.
+In addition, food has less effect on the absorption of doxycycline than on other tetracyclines, with doxycycline serum concentrations being reduced by about 20% by test meals compared with 50% for tetracycline.